IBM Security Trusteer Rapport/Endpoint Protection

-Trusteer Rapport (aka Trusteer Endpoint Protection) prevents banking trojans ZeuS, SpyEye, Silon, Torpig and other financial malware from grabbing your login credentials and robbing your bank account, or stealing your identity from other websites.
+IBM Security Trusteer Rapport (aka Trusteer Endpoint Protection) prevents banking trojans such as ZeuS, SpyEye, Silon, Torpig and other financial malware from grabbing your login credentials and robbing your online bank account, or stealing your identity from other websites.
 It also provides protection from keylogging, screen grabbing and phishing.

-The program has a list of partner web sites where its protections turn on automatically, and you can specify up to 100 other web sites to protect.
+The free program has a long list of partner web sites where its protections turn on automatically, and you can specify up to 100 other web sites to protect.

-Keylogging protection is provided by encrypting all keystrokes that reach your Internet browser.
+Keylogging protection is provided by encrypting all keystrokes before they reach your web browser.

-Phishing protection is provided like this - if you enter a protected user name/password combination on an unknown page, Rapport will pop up a warning that asks to verify you are on the correct site.
-This way, you will not enter your Twitter password on itwittier.com or twiitter.com, for example.
+If you enter a protected user name/password combination on an unknown page, Rapport will pop up a warning that asks to verify you are on the correct site.
+This way, phishing your Twitter user name and password on itwittier.com or twiitter.com is prevented.

 Rapport works in major Internet browsers - Microsoft Internet Explorer (including even the Metro/Modern UI version of IE 10 and 11), Mozilla Firefox, Google Chrome and Apple Safari.
 Sadly, Opera is not supported yet.